 - 1.1 This agreement sets out the rights and obligations of the council and its tenants.
 It is the legal contract between us.
-It covers the following kinds of tenancy. - 1.2 Introductory tenancy Unless you already have a secure tenancy (or an assured tenancy with a registered social landlord that is not an assured shorthold tenancy), you begin your tenancy as an introductory tenant.
+It covers the following kinds of tenancy. - 1.2 Introductory tenancy Unless you already have a secure tenancy (or some types of social housing assured tenancy other than an assured shorthold tenancy), you begin your tenancy as an introductory tenant.
 Introductory tenancies are for a trial period.
 The trial period normally lasts one year, but may be extended.
 During the trial period, you have less security and fewer rights.

+For example:

-For example: - your home is at much higher risk of repossession if you do not keep to this agreement; - you cannot buy your home; and - you cannot exchange homes with other tenants. - 1.3 Secure tenancy If the trial period is successfully completed, you automatically become a secure tenant.
-If you already have a secure tenancy (or an assured tenancy with a registered social landlord that is not an assured shorthold tenancy), you are a secure tenant from the beginning of your new tenancy. - 1.4 Demoted tenancy A secure tenancy may be ended by a court order for some kinds of antisocial behaviour and replaced with a demoted tenancy.
+- your home is at much higher risk of repossession if you do not keep to this agreement - you cannot buy your home - you cannot exchange homes with other tenants. - 1.3 Secure tenancy If the trial period is successfully completed, you automatically become a secure tenant.
+If you already have a secure tenancy (or some types of social housing assured tenancy other than an assured shorthold tenancy), you are a secure tenant from the beginning of your new tenancy. - 1.4 Demoted tenancy A secure tenancy may be ended by a court order for some kinds of antisocial behaviour and replaced with a demoted tenancy.
 A demoted tenancy has more limited rights, like an introductory tenancy.
-This is explained in paragraphs 12.4 - 12.5. - 1.5 Most of this agreement applies to all kinds of tenancy.
+This is explained in paragraphs 12.4 12.5. - 1.5 Most of this agreement applies to all kinds of tenancy.
 Where part of it only applies to some, we say so in the paragraph concerned.

-(B) UNDERSTANDING THIS AGREEMENT
+(B) Understanding this agreement